roman-milk/roman-milk.github.io/clueless-henry.md

  She stared at me for almost a minute and then said, "You are forcing me to do something that I had hoped that I would never have to do.
 Show you the reason why I can't marry you.
 Go out to the family room and sit down on the couch and I'll be there in a minute."

  "What?
 Why?
 I mean why should you need to show me anything."
-Report_Story #4